Romano Hummel

 Romano Hummel (born 4 January 1999) is an international speedway rider from the Netherlands.

 Speedway career

 Hummel became the Long Track World Champion, after winning the 2021 Individual Long Track World Championship.
 He had previously won a bronze medal at the 2017 Team Long Track World Championship.

-He rode in the 2016 Premier League speedway season of British Speedway in 2016, riding for the Berwick Bandits.
+Hummel rode in the 2016 Premier League speedway season of British Speedway in 2016, riding for the Berwick Bandits.

-In 2023, he was part of the Dutch team, along with Dave Meijerink, Mika Meijer and Jannick de Jong, that won the 2023 Team Long Track World Championship.
+In 2023, Hummel was part of the Dutch team, along with Dave Meijerink, Mika Meijer and Jannick de Jong, that won the 2023 Team Long Track World Championship.

-After twice winning the European Grasstrack Championship in 2022 and 2023, he lost out to Chris Harris in 2024.
+After twice winning the European Grasstrack Championship in 2022 and 2023, Hummel lost out to Chris Harris in 2024.

-In 2025, he was a member of the Netherlands team that won silver at the longtrack world championships (2025 FIM Long Track of Nations).
+In 2025, Hummel was a member of the Netherlands team that won silver at the longtrack world championships (2025 FIM Long Track of Nations).